NCATSTranslator/TACT/PrioritiesSprint5.md

 # Publications
 ## Pre-development
-- Circulate Outline of proposed pub
-- Collect feedback and updates of outline
+- Collect feedback and use cases